 Many people with asthma don't know that allergists are specially trained to treat asthma symptoms.
 Studies have shown that compared to care by a general practitioner, asthma sufferers getting care from a board-certified allergist have fewer hospitalizations and emergency room visits, higher ratings for the quality of care, fewer restrictions in activities, and improved physical function.

-To schedule an appointment to speak with one of the 17 board-certified allergy and asthma specialists at Atlanta Allergy & Asthma, click here.
+Schedule an appointment to speak with one of our board-certified allergy and asthma specialists.
+There are 17 Atlanta Allergy & Asthma locations throughout Atlanta and North Georgia.